breakdown

 breakdown summary task –from= -o=

-defect Command to generate fixes from error logs or defect information Generate project information from defect information
+defect Generates fixes from error logs or defect information Generate project info from defect info

 tail -100 “" | breakdown defect project -o=